 - 3 Yukon Gold potatoes (about 1 lb), cut into small piece (½ to ¾-inch pieces)

 - ½ cup chopped fresh parsley leaves

 - Preheat the oven to 300 degrees F.

 - In a large Dutch Oven, heat ¼ cup extra virgin olive oil over medium heat.
 Add the onions and cook until tender, stirring occasionally (about 5 mins).
 Then add the garlic, cumin, and oregano.
 Cook another 2 mins, stirring regularly, until fragrant.

 - Add tomatoes, water, bay leaf, beans, and potatoes.
 Season with salt and pepper.
 Raise the heat and bring to a high simmer for 15 minutes, stirring occasionally.

 - Cover and transfer to the heated oven.
 Cook until the sauce slightly thickens, and the beans and potatoes can easily be cut with side of your fork; about 35 minutes or so.
 (It's a good idea to check once partway through cooking, add a little bit of water if needed.)

-- Remove from oven and stir in 2 tbsp lemon juice and chopped fresh parsley.
-Stir in a generous drizzle of olive oil (at least another 1/4 cup).
+- Remove from oven and stir in 2 tablespoon lemon juice and chopped fresh parsley.
+Stir in a generous drizzle of olive oil (at least another ¼ cup).

 - Serve immediately with Greek pita bread or your favorite rustic bread to sop up the sauce!